Guernsey limited partnerships

-Guernsey limited partnerships are fiscally transparent for the purposes of Guernsey taxation and non-Guernsey tax resident investors participating as limited partners in a Guernsey limited partnership are exempt from Guernsey income tax on their share of partnership profits or gains arising from business or investment activities carried on outside Guernsey.
-Investors in a Guernsey limited partnership will be taxed on profits acruing to them in accordance with their own circumstances.
+Guernsey limited partnerships, whether having separate legal personality or not, are fiscally transparent for the purposes of Guernsey taxation and non-Guernsey tax resident investors participating as limited partners in a Guernsey limited partnership are exempt from Guernsey income tax on their share of partnership profits or gains arising from business or investment activities carried on outside Guernsey.
+Investors in a Guernsey limited partnership will be taxed on profits accruing to them in accordance with their own circumstances.

 The formation procedure for a Guernsey limited partnership is straightforward.
 The limited partnership must comprise at least one general partner (who is liable for all the debts and obligations of the limited partnership) from which no contribution is needed and one limited partner (whose liability is limited to the value of his agreed capital contribution).

 The name of a limited partnership must contain the words "Limited Partnership" or the abbreviation "L.P." or "LP" and must not be the name or a distinctive part of the name of a limited partner.
 Otherwise, that limited partner risks losing its limited liability.

 There is no upper limit on the number of partners in a Guernsey limited partnership and limited liability companies can participate either as general or limited partners.
 Depending on the use of the limited partnership, there may be a regulatory requirement to have a Guernsey general partner, although the Partnerships Law itself does not require a general partner to be resident or incorporated in Guernsey.